zmp/robocar110_ros/README.md

-# RoboCar 1/10 ROS
+# RoboCar 1/10 X ROS

-Here you can find a RoboCar 1/10 ROS driver and sample nodes sources demonstrating its basic usage.
+Here you can find a RoboCar 1/10 X ROS driver and sample nodes sources demonstrating its basic usage.
 Releases also contain binary C++ Base Drivers which are used by the ROS nodes.

 The information about version changes can be found in [**ReleaseNotes**](ReleaseNotes.md).